Lisa Wilcox: Career

 In 1984, Wilcox made her film debut in Gimme an 'F'.
 From 1985 to 1987, Wilcox guest starred on the television series Hardcastle and McCormick (1985), You Again?
 (1986), CBS Schoolbreak Special (1987), Valerie's Family: The Hogans (1987), Mr. Belvedere (1987), and MacGyver (1987).
 In 1988, Wilcox guest starred on the television series It's a Living and Hotel before portraying Alice Johnson in the fantasy horror film A Nightmare on Elm Street 4: The Dream Master.

-In 1989, Wilcox had a recurring role on Knots Landing as Ellen and guest starred on Something Is Out There before reprising her role as Alice in A Nightmare on Elm Street 5: The Dream Child.
+At the wrap party, producers asked her if she would be willing to star in the fifth film, to which she agreed.
+Wilcox noticed a transformation of her character between the two films: "Alice started out very introverted, and even though she beat Freddy and became more confident, she still ended up pretty fearful.
+In this film, she’s still got that confidence but also a sense of outrage that makes her almost a madwoman.
+She’s stronger, more aggressive, and more willing to fight for her loved ones, more willing to put herself on the line."
+The film explores her character dealing with teen pregnancy, and while she noted early drafts of the script avoided the seriousness of the topic, subsequent rewrites incorporated dialogue pertaining to abortion and adoption.
 The same year, Wilcox portrayed Yuta in an episode of Star Trek: The Next Generation called "The Vengeance Factor".

 In 1992, Wilcox was cast as Missy Preston in the short lived television series Bill & Ted's Excellent Adventures.
 From 1993 to 1995, Wilcox had guest roles on Boy Meets World.
 From 1997 to 1998, Wilcox had guest roles on Pacific Blue (1997), Walker, Texas Ranger (1998), and Chicago Hope (1998).
 The same year, Wilcox starred alongside Mark Hamill in Watchers Reborn.
 In 1997, Wilcox starred alongside Will Ferrell in the comedy film Men Seeking Women.
 In 2000, Wilcox portrayed Florence Henderson in Unauthorized Brady Bunch: The Final Days and Chastity Blade in the short film The All New Adventures of Chastity Blade.

 In 2007, Wilcox appeared in 3 episodes of Big Shots.
 The following year, Wilcox was cast in Dead Country.
 In 2009, Wilcox portrayed Nurse Owens in the FEARnet produced webseries Fear Clinic for which she was nominated for the 2010 Streamy Awards.
 She starred alongside Robert Englund and Danielle Harris.
 In 2013, she starred in the thriller film Imago under the direction of Chris Warren, alongside actors such as Natalie Jones, Danielle Jones, Melanie Donihoo, Parrish Randall and Debbie Rochon.
 In 2015, Wilcox portrayed Pam Laudenslager in A Place Called Hollywood.
 In 2018, she portrayed Joan Laurels in the horror film The Church and is set to star in the sequel The Church: Second Offering.

 Wilcox appeared on Ken Reid's TV Guidance Counselor podcast on July 20, 2016.
 Wilcox is set to star in the upcoming films: The Watcher of Park Ave, The Quite Room, The Possessed, and Kecksburg.

 In 2023, Lisa appeared with her son on the reality series MILF Manor.